taubman33/django-views/README.md

 </details>

-## Templates and Django Templating Language
+## Templates and Django Templating Language -> Do this via copy and paste, and don't worry too much about the back end of it

 Now that we have two URLs, let's finish up by writing the templates to render our views!
 Django has its own templating language used for rendering, which its own syntax.